Good to know

-Here you find scooters developed especially with children's needs in mind.
+Here you find our children scooters developed specifically with the little riders needs in mind.
 Younger children may find it difficult to use regular scooters.
-Therefore, we often recommend parents to choose a kids scooter specially designed for young children.
+Therefore, we often recommend parents to buy a specific scooter for kids.

-Scooters for kids are typically lighter and have a lower handlebar to enable easier control of the scooter.
+Kids scooters are typically lighter and have a lower handlebar for easier control.

-Regular scooters have 2 wheels, and many scooters for kids are built with this design as well.
-However, there are many innovative scooters on the market that challenge the traditional design.
-One of them is the 3-wheel scooter, that offers better stability, especially if the child is standing still.
+Regular scooters have 2 wheels, and many scooters for kids have that same design.
+However, there are many innovative scooters on the market that challenge the traditional design, like the 3 wheel scooter for kids that offers better stability, especially when the child is standing still.

-Children's scooters with 3 wheels do have the disadvantage that they are a bit harder to control.
-Some solve this challenge by moving the two wheels into the back of the scooter instead.
+Children's scooters with 3 wheels have the disadvantage of being a bit harder to control.
+Some solve this issue by moving the two wheels to the back of the scooter.

-SkatePro recommends parents to choose 3-wheeled children's scooters for the youngest kids because they provide a better balance in the beginning.
-It's a great way to give your child some successful experiences on the scooters even before they have found the balance that is needed to ride a 2-wheeled scooter.
+SkatePro recommends all parents to choose 3-wheel scooter for toddlers, because of the better balance they provide at the beginning.
+It's a great way to give your child some successful experiences on their kids scooter even before finding the balance needed to ride a 2-wheeled scooter for children.